 Even when I mean the most to you

 People can take lyrics in many different ways.
 But for me, all of a sudden I just felt this wave of emotion and this overwhelming feeling that I don’t want to love Isabelle.
-I don’t want to be close to her in case anything ever happened to her.
+I don’t want to be close to her in case anything ever happens to her.
 I think that’s part of the reason I’ve struggled to form a bond with her since she was born.
 I’m scared.
-I’m scared that something will happen to her and I just won’t be able to cope.
-I’m far safer if I don’t love her and don’t invest all that vulnerable emotion into someone that may go away.
+I’m scared that something will happen to her and I won’t be able to cope.
+It’s far safer if I don’t love her and I don’t invest all that vulnerable emotion into someone that might go away.

 There’s also a part of me that keeps telling myself that I don’t deserve this.
-I don’t deserve to be happy and I sure as hell don’t deserve a child.
-I still feel partly responsible for taking away someone else’s son (long story) so there’s no chance I deserve a child of my own.
-Ever since that night back in 2008 (not going into detail here, sorry if it’s confusing), I’ve never really cared about anyone that I didn’t already care about before.
+I don’t deserve to be happy.
+And I sure as hell don’t deserve a child.
+I still feel partly responsible for taking away someone else’s son.
+Long story.
+So there’s no chance I deserve a child of my own.
+Ever since that night back in 2008 I’ve never really cared about anyone that I didn’t already care about before.
 Instead, not including my wife, I care about people less.
 I guess there’s a subconscious force that’s telling me it’s better that way.

 So the following days from that Tuesday we had our ups and downs.
-And eventually, as they always do, things got to a breaking point where it had to be talked about, even if that involved some arguing.
+Eventually, as they always do, things got to a breaking point where it had to be talked about.
+So we argued.
 As she put it, I just wasn’t there all week.
 I was distant, I didn’t care, and at times, I just didn’t want to be there.
-Eventually, after a few words were said that I didn’t like, I can’t remember what, things got too much and I just broke down.
+Eventually, after a few words were said that I didn’t like, I can’t remember what they were, things got too much and I had a breakdown.
 I’m not afraid to admit that I cried to the point of being breathless.
-It was five days in the making, and when it finally arrived, it hit me with enough force to leave me curled up on the floor in a ball.
+It was something that built inside me for five days, and when it finally arrived, it hit me with enough force to leave me curled up on the floor in a ball.

-But that meltdown was a good thing.
-The very next day I was back to normal, back to feeling like I care and love Isabelle.
+But that breakdown was a good thing.
+The very next day I was back to normal.
+Back to feeling like I cared and loved Isabelle.
 As of this writing, I’m looking forward to being the one to look after her when Rachel returns to work.
 I want to be there for her, and I want to spend time with her.

-Can I say that I won’t lapse back into that state where I don’t love her?
+Can I say that I won’t lapse back into that state where I don’t love her again?
 No, I can’t.
-I know I there’s a good chance that I will.
-I’m probably going to struggle with this for a long time, but I’m trying.
+I know there’s a good chance that I will.
+I’m probably going to struggle with this for a long time.
 The more Isabelle grows, the more my love grows too.
 It might be taking a heck of a lot longer than it does for most, and it may never get to a point where I want it to be, but it’s growing, and that’s all I can ask for.

-Thank you for reading this.
-I’m not sure why I wrote about this other than I often convey myself better via the written word than the spoken.
+I’m not exactly sure why I wrote about this other than I often convey myself better via the written word than the spoken.
 I understand that this blog is a source of catharsism for me, and talking about something like this is only going to help.
 Talking about a breakdown with depression helps normalise it.
 I know I’m not the only person who has a breakdown from time to time.
 It’s ok.
 We don’t have to be fine every single day.
 But we should talk about it.
 Writing this has helped me, and hopefully it can help others to do the same.